thoughtspot/thoughtspot.github.io/_reference/tscli-command-ref.md

     to get all selectors and logs, and "basic" to get only the basic selectors.
     Selectors may also be selectors meant for logs collect: all, orion, system, ts, or the name of a service.
-Anything starting with / is assumed to be a glob pattern and interpreted through find(1).
+Anything starting with / is assumed to be a glob pattern and interpreted via find(1).
 Other entries are ignored.
 TIP: put single quotes around the param value to prevent undesired glob expansion.
 Use "all" to collect all selectors and all logs (default: all_but_logs)